-Women with ALD can experience mild to severe symptoms.
-Symptoms vary in women, but many times include bowel and bladder dysfunction, pain in the extremities, and walking difficulties.
-Cerebral disease and adrenal insufficiency are rare in women with ALD.
-Until recently, women with ALD were recognized as “carriers”, who did not show symptoms of ALD.
-We recognize now that it is important to acknowledge that women can be symptomatic.
-This results in better medical care for women.
+Women with ALD can experience mild to severe symptoms related to disease of the spinal cord, also known as myelopathy.
+Symptoms vary in women, but many times include bowel and bladder dysfunction, pain in the extremities, and walking difficulties similar to those seen in men with adrenomyeloneuropathy (AMN).
+Cerebral disease and adrenal insufficiency are extremely rare in women with ALD.
+Until recently, women with ALD were thought to be “carriers”, who did not show symptoms of ALD.
+However, current estimates show that up to 80% of women with ALD will develop symptoms at some point in their lives.
+Recognizing that women are often symptomatic results in better medical care for women.

 Symptomatic Women